 - Or gratitude

-2 Continue steadfastly in prayer, being watchful in it with thanksgiving.
-3 At the same time, pray for us as well, that God would open to us a door for the word, that we might speak the mystery of Christ, for which I am also in chains; 4 and pray that when I make it known, I may speak of it clearly, just as I ought.1 5 Walk in wisdom towards those who are on the outside, redeeming the time.
-6 Let your speech always be with grace, seasoned with salt, that you may know how you ought to answer each one.
+4 2 Commit yourselves to a life of prayer, being watchful in it, with thanksgiving.
+3 At the same time, pray for us as well, that God would open a door for us to preach the word; that we might declare1 the mystery of Christ, for which also I am in chains.
+4 Moreover, pray that when I do make it known, I may speak clearly, just as I should.2 5 Walk in wisdom towards those on the outside, redeeming the time.
+6 Let your words3 always be filled with grace—seasoned with salt—so that you may know how you should respond to each one.

-7 Tychicus, our beloved brother, faithful minister, and fellow servant in the Lord, will tell you all the news about me.
-8 I am sending him to you for this very purpose, so that you may know our circumstances and that he may comfort your hearts.
-9 Onesimus, a faithful and beloved brother who is one of you, will come with him.
-They will make known to you everything that is happening here.
+7 Tychicus—our beloved brother, faithful minister, and fellow servant in the Lord—will tell you all the news about me.
+8 I am sending him to you for this very reason: so that you may know our circumstances, and that he may encourage your hearts.
+9 He is coming with Onesimus, the faithful and beloved brother who is part of your fellowship.4 They will tell you about everything that is happening here.

-16 Now when this letter is read among you, see that it is also read in the church of the Laodiceans, and that you, in like manner, read the letter that is coming to you from Laodicea.
-17 And say to Archippus, “Take heed to the ministry you have received in the Lord, so that you may fulfill it.”
+16 Now when this letter is read among you, make sure it is also read in the church of the Laodiceans; and make sure you also read the letter that comes from Laodicea.

 18 I, Paul, write this salutation with my own hand.
 Remember my chains.
-Grace be with you.
+Grace be with you all.
 Amen.